 - 1 pinch fine salt, to taste

-- 1 tablespoon olive oil, or olive oil spray
+- 1 tablespoon olive oil (or cooking spray)

 - for serving: chopped onions, lettuce, red salsa, cotija cheese, sour cream, limes

 - Preheat oven to 350°F. In a large bowl or ziplock bag, add chicken breasts, olive oil, salt, coriander, chili powder and garlic powder.
 Toss together to coat.

 - Place coated chicken on a large baking sheet and bake for 25-30 minutes, or until fully cooked.
 Remove chicken from oven and shred chicken with a fork and knife.
 Taste and season with more salt if needed.